flancian/garden/tools for thinking.md

 - [[john borthwick]] [[jerry michalski]]
   - How can a [[computer]] be a better [[tool for thinking]]?
   - The word information -> better forming our minds.
+  - How to take all the ideas of a flow of information and analyzing them as they influence the world.

 ## [[Inflection Points for Tools for Thinking]]